 - Informative, recent stories that entice readers and arouses curiosity.

 - Factual accurate points that can be easily verified and proven through specific examples and quotations.

 - Balanced and impartial stories that help the outlets’ readers see the objective facts in perspective.

 - Simple information that is easy for readers to grasp, digest and understand.

-Finding out which journalists to contact when pitching your clients story is not only crucial to landing the coverage you need but also goes a long way in building trust in your relationships with key journalists.
+Finding out which journalists to contact when pitching your clients’ stories is not only crucial to landing the coverage you need, but also goes a long way in building trust in your relationships with key journalists.

 Are you trying to identify PR opportunities for your client/brand?